nagyatka/basil/README.md

 # basil
-A basic but flexible tree data structure for php (based on nicmart/Tree implementation) with wide variety of import/export functionalities
+A basic but flexible tree data structure for php (based on nicmart/Tree implementation) with wide variety of import/export functionalities.